 As a Loyola student, you have the opportunity to work alongside our talented professors to partner in collaborative research.
 Learn more about some recent research and projects currently underway.

-Dr. Patricia Dorn and a team of undergraduate researchers focuses on understanding the epidemiology and control of transmission of Chagas disease, a leading cause of heart disease in Latin America, caused by the parasite Trypanosoma cruzi, which is known as the "kissing bug."
+Dr. Patricia Dorn and a team of undergraduate researchers focus on interrupting transmission of Chagas disease, a leading cause of heart disease in Latin America, caused by the parasite Trypanosoma cruzi, and transmitted by kissing bugs.
+Through investigating the kissing bugs, they improve control methods and prevent people from becoming infected with this deadly parasite.

 For almost a quarter century, Loyola University New Orleans biologists and ecologists Donald Hauber, Ph.D., Craig Hood, Ph.D, David White, Ph.D., and several undergraduate honors students, have studied the origination and effects of the common reed known locally as Rouseau Cane on the marshes and coastal wetlands of southeast Louisiana.